Joseph Daniel Miller: Exposure

 While in custody, he renounced his Miranda rights and soon after, confessed to the murders of two girls.
-According to his testimony, on May 15, 1987, he got a group of young girls in his car, and after all but one of the passengers left the car, Miller attacked the remaining girl, 18-year-old Celina Franklin, whom he raped and strangled.
-On November 6, 1989, Miller offered 23-year-old Harrisburg resident Stephanie McDuffie a ride home.
+According to his testimony, on May 15, 1987, he got a group of young girls in his car, and after all but one of the passengers left the car, Miller attacked the remaining girl, 18-year-old Selina Franklin, whom he raped and strangled.
+On November 6, 1989, Miller offered 23-year-old Harrisburg resident Stephanie McDuffey a ride home.
 After she got into his car, Miller beat her and took the victim to the city's outskirts, where he raped and strangled her as well.
 To support his claims, he showed the investigators the burial sites on a map, and their bodies were subsequently discovered in mid-August 1992.
-A few weeks after that, he confessed to the murder of 25-year-old Janette Thompson, who went missing on January 8, 1990; her naked corpse was found only a few days later at a dump.
-During the investigation, a local named William Kelly, Jr. confessed to the Thompson murder and was convicted, but later on, his lawyers filed an appeal which stated it was a false confession.
+A few weeks after that, he confessed to the murder of 25-year-old Jeanette Thomas, who went missing on January 8, 1990; her naked corpse was found only a few days later at a dump.
+During the investigation, a local named William Kelly Jr. confessed to the Thomas murder and was convicted, but later on, his lawyers filed an appeal which stated it was a false confession.
 A forensic psychiatric examination determined that Kelly suffered from an inferiority complex, manic-depressive psychosis and alcoholism, which raised doubts about the legitimacy of his confession.
 In a new trial, all charges against William Kelly were dropped, and he was released in January 1993.
-On March 25, 1993, Miller was convicted of killing Celina Franklin and Stephanie McDuffie, as well as the kidnapping and rape of Clara Johnson, for which he was sentenced to death.
+On March 25, 1993, Miller was convicted of killing Selina Franklin and Stephanie McDuffey, as well as the kidnapping and rape of Clara Johnson, for which he was sentenced to death.
 In subsequent years, Miller's lawyers filed multiple appeals to commute his death sentence, even asking for a new trial, but they were all rejected.

 In the late 1990s, Joseph confessed to the murder of Kathy Schenk.
 On February 27, 1990, he picked her up and drove her to Perry County, where he raped and strangled her thereafter.
 In a follow-up trial, he was convicted of Schenk's killing and received a life imprisonment term.
+In February 2000, Miller received an execution date of May 4, 2000, after waiving his appeals.
+However, on May 2, 2000, just 30 hours before he was set to die, however, he reversed course and allowed his lawyers to file an appeal on his behalf.